 What Are Starlings?

-While there are millions of Starlings in the U.S., they’re not native birds.
-They originated from Europe and were brought over to New York by a group of passionate William Shakespeare fans in the late 1800s.
-Starlings reproduce and invade new areas very rapidly and they eat a variety of foods.
-Starlings eat seeds, grains, fruits, nuts, and insects such as centipedes, moths, and spiders.
+Starlings are a non-native bird introduced from Europe in the 1800’s by a group of passionate William Shakespeare enthusiasts.
+Starlings reproduce and invade new areas very rapidly and they eat a variety of things including seeds, grains, fruits, nuts, and insects.

 Where do Starlings Nest?

-Starlings are cavity-nesting birds.
-This means they build their nests in holes and crevices including in cracked utility poles, inside tree hollows, and unfortunately in homes.
+The Starling is a “crevice” nester.
+This means they build their nests in holes and crevices, including inside tree hollows, cracked utility pipes, and unfortunately homes.

 How to Protect Your Home from Starlings